Doublon-holon binding, Mott transition, and fractionalized antiferromagnet in the Hubbard model: ISF of physical electrons

-In the noninteracting limit at $U=0$, the saddle point solution has $d_0=p_{0\sigma} =1/2$ and $r_{\alpha\sigma}=2$, such that the total coherent weight $W_{\alpha}^\text{coh}=1$ with the complete suppression of the incoherent part of the spectral function.
-In the opposite limit on the Mott insulator side, where the doublon/holon condensate $d_0=e_0=0$, the coherent spectral function is completely suppressed $W_{\alpha}^\text{coh}=0$ and the entire spectral weight must come from the incoherent part of the spectral function.

-In the incoherent part of the ISF, defined in Eqs (\ref{cohincohisf}) and (\ref{Lambda_incoh}), the convolution of the boson and fermion Green's functions gives broad spectral features.
-Since in our saddle point solution, the $p_\sigma$ bosons are fully condensed and their fluctuations were ignored for simplicity, the question arises as to how to evaluation the corresponding Green's functions in Eq.~(\ref{Lambda_incoh}).
-Naively, one would simply ignore these fluctuations; but we found that doing so would produce an unphysical result of a nonzero incoherent contribution to the ISF in the noninteracting limit.
-The problem can be resolved by realizing that at the saddle point level, the local constraint in Eq.~(\ref{constraint:1}) is only satisfied on average, i.e. $\langle \hat Q_{i\alpha}\rangle=0$.
+In the incoherent part of the ISF defined in Eq. (\ref{isf4}), the convolution of the boson and fermion Green's functions gives broad spectral features.
+Since the $p_\sigma$ bosons are fully condensed and their fluctuations were ignored for simplicity within our D-H saddle point solution, the question arises as to how to evaluation the corresponding Green's functions in Eq.~(\ref{Lfluc}).
+Notice that at the saddle point level, the local constraint in Eq.~(\ref{constraint:1}) is only satisfied on average, i.e. $\langle \hat Q_{i\alpha}\rangle=0$.
 When fluctuations are considered, a consistent condition imposed by the constraint is $\langle T_\tau \hat Q_\alpha(\tau)\hat Q_\alpha(0)\rangle=0$ where $\hat Q_\alpha=(1/N)\sum_{i\in\alpha}\hat Q_{i\alpha}$ with $N$ the number of $\alpha$-sublattice sites.
-Evaluating the latter leads to the following expression
+Evaluating the latter to the leading order in the boson correlations, one gets the following relation